 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Getting around San Francisco is easy with our wonderful public transportation options.
-You can use the bus, ferry, cable car, streetcar, or light rail train to quickly get from one district to the next.
+You can use the bus, ferry, cable car, streetcar, or train.

-My transit guide also includes the cost to ride Muni, where to buy tickets, and the best options to get to popular neighborhoods and attractions.
+My transit guide includes up-to-date fares, how to pay, and the best options to get to popular neighborhoods and attractions.

-One of the best ways of getting around San Francisco is by using one of the many public transportation options.
-Our system is called SF Muni and it includes buses, light rain trains, cable cars, and streetcars.
+One of the best ways to get around San Francisco is by using the many public transportation options.
+Our SF Muni system includes buses, light rail trains, cable cars, and streetcars.

-Here you will find out a little about each one including some of the best lines to use to get between top districts and attractions.
+Find out about each one, including some of the best lines to use between top districts and attractions.

 The most used option for San Francisco public transportation is the bus.
 There are over 50 different bus lines that take people throughout the city.
 This is a popular option for locals, meaning some of the buses can get pretty crowded.

 However, this is a great option to help you save a little money while you are here.
-Here are some of the most popular San Francisco public transportation bus routes for those visiting prime San Francisco attractions:
+The following are the most popular San Francisco bus routes for visiting prime attractions:

 1 California Street: This bus line cuts straight across the city east to west.
 It covers 14 districts starting from downtown through Nob Hill.
 You can use this bus to get you up the steep hill to visit Grace Cathedral, the Fairmont Hotel, or some of the other historical sites in Nob Hill.
-It also heads through Chinatown, so you can stop on your way up or on the way down to visit this fun San Francisco neighborhood.
+It also heads through Chinatown.

 14 Mission: This transit bus goes diagonally southwest along Market Street.
 It will take you to the Mission District to visit the historic Mission Dolores or for some great food.